th3r3dfox/silksong-tracker/docs/TECHNICAL_DOCUMENTATION.md

 }
 ```

-These names come directly from the game’s C# code (Unity serialization).
+These names come directly from the game's C# code (Unity serialization).
 When the player performs an action, the game sets the corresponding flag to `true` or updates its value (integer for upgrades).

 ### 5.2 How Flags Are Used by the Tracker